o-200/codewars-exporter/README.md

 2. Wait my answer
 3. Fork the repository, create branch with issue name
 4. When task is complete - create pull request and tell me about status of task

+If you needed for feature - create issue and let's discuss!